 Once the sacroiliac joint is confirmed as the cause of symptoms, BNA surgeons will develop a personalized treatment plan for a patient, which can include physical therapy, chiropractic manipulations, oral medications or injection therapy.
-If surgery is determined to be the most effective treatment for the condition, the SI joint fusion using iFuse Implant System® (SI-Bone, San Jose, CA) will be offered, which is a less invasive surgical procedure than traditional SI joint surgery.
-BNA surgeons are trained on minimally invasive techniques, such as the iFuse Implant System® (SI Bone) for sacroiliac joint fusion for conditions including sacroiliac joint disruptions and degenerative sacroiliitis.
-The iFuse system is designed to provide stabilization and fusion for the SI joint.
-The procedure is done by inserting small titanium implants across the sacroiliac joint to maximize post-surgical stability and weight bearing capacity.
+If surgery is determined to be the most effective treatment for the condition, the SI joint fusion using implants will be offered, which is a less invasive surgical procedure than traditional SI joint surgery.
+BNA surgeons are trained in minimally invasive techniques for sacroiliac joint fusion for conditions including sacroiliac joint disruptions and degenerative sacroiliitis.
+The procedure is done by inserting small titanium implants across the sacroiliac joint to maximize post-surgical stability and weight-bearing capacity.
 The procedure is done through a small incision and takes about an hour.

 Figure: iFuse Implants- 30-70 mm length, 4 and 7 mm diameter